KevinMarquette/kevinmarquette.github.io/_posts/2018-10-15-Powershell-arrays-Everything-you-wanted-to-know.md

 We are calling into .Net to get this type.
 In this case we are using the default constructor to create it.
 Then we call the `Add` method to add an item to it.

 The reason I am using `[void]` at the beginning of the line is to suppress the return code.
+Some .Net calls will do this and can create unexpected output.

 If the only data that you have in your array is strings, then also take a look at using [StringBuilder](https://kevinmarquette.github.io/2017-11-20-Powershell-StringBuilder/?utm_source=blog&utm_medium=blog&utm_content=arraysinline).
 It is almost the same thing but has some methods that are just for dealing with strings.
 The `StringBuilder` is specially designed for performance.